abhandaru/Game3/README.md

 The project is young!
 We are a little feature light, but worth using and always growing.

 - <tt>G3.Class</tt> - Standard inheritance model.
-- <tt>G3.Game</tt> - Camera, rendered, and animation are all set up for you.
+- <tt>G3.Game</tt> - Camera, renderer, and animation are all set up for you.
 - <tt>G3.Model</tt> - Bind handlers easily, add state to your scene objects.
 - <tt>G3.Event</tt> - Directly sent to you model/view, with rich metadata.
 - <tt>this._super</tt> - Easy override and extension.
 - Growing fast.

 ## Simple Example

 Here is a simple example using the Game3 framework.
+First, add the library scripts to the <tt>&lt;head&gt;</tt> tag.

+    <script type="text/javascript" src="three.min.js"></script>
+    <script type="text/javascript" src="game3.min.js"></script>

 By extending the provided base classes, it is easy to customize and override without exposing too much.
+During construction, run your own <tt>init</tt> function, and create/configure the objects you want.

     var Game = G3.Game.extend({
       init: function(el) {